Hsharma-9/Apple-Stock-Split-Analysis-/README.md

 3. **Exploration**: Dive into the generated visualizations and analysis to gain insights into Apple's stock performance before and after its stock splits.

-convert this into

-ChatGPT can make mistakes.
-Consider checking important information.